-The other day I saw one of those “life after mankind” shows, in which they were talking about dogs, and the role that rabies will play.
-The show said that rabies was going to run rampant if some kind of SHTF situation happened.
-There was talk that rabies was going to take its toll on domesticated dogs shortly after the event.
-I think its going to take a few years for rabies to make a rebound.
+One of those “life after mankind” shows talked about dogs, and the role that rabies will play.
+They said that rabies was going to run rampant if some kind of SHTF situation happened.
+They were saying that rabies was going to take its toll on domesticated dogs shortly after the event.
+But I think its going to take a few years for rabies to make a rebound.
 The reason being, rabies is not near as widespread as it used to be.
-That does not mean it can not make a comeback.
-Rabies is still out there, there is no doubt about that.
-But its like anything else, the infection is going to have to slowly spread back into the community.
+But that does not mean it can not make a comeback.

 Lets take Texas as an example:

 DSHS does rabies vaccine air drops in parts of Texas where rabies has been reported.
 A rabies vaccine pill is wrapped in meat, and then dropped across a given area.
 Source – Texas DSHS rabies air drop